 What to Consider When Choosing the Best Floor Lamp

-The floor lamp you choose should work for your room and your lifestyle.
-Whether you wish to illuminate a dark corner or shed some light on a favorite reading nook, here are the most important qualities to look for before making a purchase.
+The floor lamp you choose needs to work for your room and your lifestyle.
+Whether you wish to illuminate a dark corner or shed some light on a favorite reading nook, here are some of the most important qualities to consider before deciding on a new floor lamp.

-- In technical terms, task lighting increases contrast rather than illuminance, which is the amount of light radiating per square unit.
-For this to happen, task lights typically have an adjustable, extendable arm that holds a bright bulb directly over your work space.
-Just as you focus on the task at hand, a task lamp needs to be focused, too.
+- In technical terms, task lighting increases contrast rather than just illuminance, which is the amount of light radiating per square unit.
+For this to happen, task lights typically have an adjustable, extendable arm that holds a bright bulb directly over a work space.
+Just as a user focuses on the task at hand, a task lamp needs to be focused, too.

 - Ambient lighting refers to the general amount of light in a room.
-Ambient floor lamps should provide diffuse illumination throughout the room or in a large section of the room.
+Ambient floor lamps need to provide diffuse illumination throughout a room or in a large section of the room.

 Bulb Type and Brightness

 Traditionally, floor lamps used incandescent (tungsten filament) bulbs.
-These bulbs, however, are very inefficient, and while initially cheap, they burn out much more quickly than alternatives like energy-efficient CFLs (compact fluorescent lamp bulbs) and LEDs (light-emitting diodes).
+These bulbs, however, are very inefficient when compared to modern light bulbs.
+While initially cheap, they burn out much more quickly than alternatives like energy-efficient CFLs (compact fluorescent lamp bulbs) and LEDs (light-emitting diodes).
 The best floor lamp is one that accommodates these varieties, allowing you the opportunity to choose and invest in energy-efficient bulbs up front.

-Lamp brightness is measured in lumens, or the total quantity of visible light emitted by a source per unit of time.
-These vary based on the specific bulb, but each type has an average:
+Lamp brightness is measured in lumens, which is the total quantity of visible light emitted by a source per unit of time.
+These vary based on the specific bulb, but each type of light bulb has an average.

 - Incandescent bulbs typically produce around 14 lumens per watt.